tokarykw/Audioplayer-project/README.md

 ### Description: Visual Audio UI designed for web
 ### Created in December 2020
 ### Author: Wendy Tokaryk
-### For: WDDM-114 Applied Web Design at Humber College
+### For: WDDM-114 Applied Web Design, and WDDM-115 Tools and Workflow for the Web (Humber College)

 The intention of this assigned project was to build an audio player using HTML, CSS, and Javascript.
-I chose to design a personal and untraditional interface focused on graphic symbolism.
+I chose to design a personal and untraditional interface (the anti-apple aesthetic) focused on a vernacular-style of graphic symbolism.
 The absence of text references pre-linguistic communication using only hand-drawn or notated elements together with basic sounds.
-The sounds reference the human body or tools invented and activated by human touch.
+The sounds I chose reference the human body or tools and technologies (both old and new) that are activated by human touch.

 ## Table of Contents
 1. General info